nilshartmann/moderne-react-pattern/README.md

-# Recipify: TanStack Router Demo
+# Recipify: Frontend Demo

-This is my sample application for the [TanStack Router](https://tanstack.com/router/v1) for React.
+This is a sample application for various frontend technologies.

-I recorded a video on TanStack Router that uses this demo application.
-You can find the [video on YouTube](https://youtu.be/KkrS_wfFq2I).

 ![Screenshot of example application](screenshot.png)

-I recorded a video on TanStack Router, that uses this demo example.
-You can find the [video on YouTube](https://youtu.be/KkrS_wfFq2I).

 ### Techstack